-The Stack is mainly used for storing temporary data, for storing local variables and for storing return addresses after interrupts and subroutine calls.
-The Stack Pointer Register always points to the top of the Stack.
-Note that the Stack is implemented as growing from higher memory locations to lower memory locations.
-This implies that a Stack PUSH command decreases the Stack Pointer.
+The stack is mainly used for storing temporary data, local variables and return addresses after interrupts and subroutine calls.
+The Stack Pointer registers (SPH and SPL) always point to the top of the stack.
+Note that the stack grows from higher memory locations to lower memory locations.
+This means that the PUSH instructions decreases and the POP instruction increases the stack pointer value.